-As of June 30, 2014, the Company's long-term debt is comprised of the following classes: collateralized notes payable to sellers, collateralized notes payable to members, subordinated note payable to members, subordinated note payable to seller, uncollateralized notes payable to members, and other obligations.
+As of June 30, 2014, the Company's long-term debt is comprised of the following classes: collateralized notes payable to sellers, collateralized notes payable to members, subordinated note payable to members, subordinated note payable to members, and other obligations.
 As of December 31, 2013, the Company's long-term debt also included the Raven note.